alema-r/pet-food-backend/README.md

 Moreover, observables are used by the websocket client to emit event based on the particular order that we are processing.

-[RxJS](https://rxjs.dev/) library has been used to add the support for obesrvables.
+[RxJS](https://rxjs.dev/) library has been used to add the support for observables.

 ## Prerequisites